Evenwyne/programming-univbasics-4-introduction/README.md

 ## Define `Hash` Key

-`Hash`es are like tables that have an name that is a piece of data, typically a `Symbol` or a `String`.
+`Hash`es are like tables that have a name that is a piece of data, typically a `Symbol` or a `String`.
 This identifier is called a _key_.

 > **REMINDER** `Symbols` are like `Strings` except that they start with `:`